We each need to have safe persons in whose confidence we know we can truly express how we are feeling and/or responding to life’s situations.

 Our role in valuing others means we respect them enough to allow them to voice what is going on in their lives and we refrain from using condemning tones and/or language, or trying to give them quick fixes.

-Let us truly reflect on how we as a body are treating one another and work together towards being filled with Christ Love, lifting up and edifying one another up, in sharing each other’s burdens, in patient long suffering with one another, and in mirroring God Hearts towards one another.
+Let us truly reflect on how we as a body are treating one another and work together towards being filled with Christ Love, lifting up and edifying one another up, in sharing each other’s burdens, in patient long-suffering with one another, and in mirroring God Hearts towards one another.

-Read and mediate on 1 Corinthians 13 and let us hold this up as a mirror to our own hearts and reflect on how we can show this Love towards others and ask God for Him to continually fill us with His Holy Spirit who gives us this ability!
+May we all take heart in reading and mediate on 1 Corinthians 13 and let us hold this up as a mirror to our own hearts and reflect on how we can show this Love towards others and ask God for Him to continually fill us with His Holy Spirit who gives us this ability!

 How great is our need to be filled with the Christ Spirit in showing Mercy and Compassionate Love towards others, for this is Pure Love, having right intentions, walking and being led by the Spirit in all our relational interactions with one another.